Morpheus-An/marslab.github.io.dev/index.md

 ---
 ---

-Multimodal AI and Robotic Systems (MARS) Lab is led by [Prof. Jianfei Yang](https://marsyang.site/) in Nanyang Technological University, Singapore.
-MARS Lab builds multimodal perception and LLMs for robotics and IoT systems.
+**Multimodal AI and Robotic Systems (MARS) Lab** is led by [Prof. Jianfei Yang](https://marsyang.site/) in Nanyang Technological University, Singapore.

+MARS Lab studies **Physical AI**, focusing on how AI can enable physical systems—such as robotics, IoT, and industrial systems—to *perceive, understand, and interact with the physical world*.

 {% include section.html %}